urschrei/CityEngine-Twitter/README.md

 Twitter provides a 'firehose' of real-time tweets, including their location if this functionality has been enabled by a user.

-Using CityEngine's Python scripting functionality, we have have created a model of London in which buildings grow upwards, according to the frequency of tweets which are sent from (or in close proximity to) them.
+Using CityEngine's Python scripting functionality, we've created a model of London in which buildings grow upwards, according to the frequency of tweets which are sent from (or in close proximity to) them.

 [link to YouTube video]